 • Finance internships that pay you to learn

-Now that you know what’s available, let’s look at how much you can expect to earn.
+Now that you know what’s available, let’s consider how much you can expect to earn.

 What companies offer finance internships?

-If you’re serious about learning about finance, there are plenty of opportunities available.
+If you’re serious about learning about finance, plenty of opportunities are available.
 Here’s a quick overview of some of the most well-known ones.

 LinkedIn is one of the biggest platforms for finding finance jobs.
 With over 6 million members, it’s a great place to find jobs, especially when you have experience.
 Some of the best finance companies are Goldman Sachs, JP Morgan, Bank of America, and more.